-The Malaysian Institute of Certified Public Accountants (MICPA) has been developing the accounting profession in Malaysia by providing accounting graduates with an avenue to become a Certified Public Accountant, or better known as CPA since 1958.
-MICPA has been a cornerstone in the setting of accounting standards since then and has played a technical advisory role for Malaysian regulatory bodies responsible for carving out the business and financial landscape of this nation since its formation.
-MICPA has more than 3,100 members and over 500 registered students.
-Members of the Institute are entitled to the description “certified public accountant” and to the designation CPA.
+The Malaysian Institute of Certified Public Accountants (MICPA) has been developing the accounting profession in Malaysia by providing accounting graduates with an avenue to become a Certified Public Accountant(CPA) for over five decades.
+Since its establishment in 1958, MICPA has played a key role in the setting of accounting standards in Malaysia.
+The Institute also played a technical advisory role for the Malaysian regulatory bodies responsible for carving out the business and financial landscape of this nation.

 MICPA is a founding member of the International Federation of Accountants (IFAC) and has contributed significantly to sustaining the accountancy profession nationally, as well as globally.
 MICPA has demonstrated its dedication to protecting public interest by promoting convergence to international standards through participation in the IFAC Compliance Program.

 A Memorandum of Understanding (MoU) was signed between MICPA and the Institute of Chartered Accountants Australia (ICAA) in 2009, sealing a new era of professional ties marking an important milestone for both bodies in their quest to work together to promote the interest of students, members and the accountancy profession.
 The MoU provides for mutual advanced entry for candidates into both of the accountancy bodies’ professional examinations.
 Candidates will also qualify for 2 professional memberships – CPA (Malaysia) and CA (Australia).